13 AdTech Recruiters With Deep Industry Expertise

 Nationality: American

-Whitney launched Misfit Talent in 2015 to help agencies and brands find “modern” talent across marketing, creative, technology, and innovation roles.
+Whitney started Misfit Talent in 2015 to place “modern” talent, the people across marketing, creative, technology, and innovation who don’t fit the old molds, for agencies and brands.

 Katie Farber